In Defence Of John Lydon: Without Him, Punk Wouldn’t Exist

 It is the Sex Pistols for which he will be most keenly remembered, but it is with Public Image Limited that his punk heart continues to beat.
 Almost 40 years on from a show at the Ritz, in New York, at which the singer encouraged a restive crowd to riot by performing behind a curtain while repeating the words “silly fucking audience,” PiL are still issuing music that pushes at boundaries in ways that are sometimes odd and often unsettling.
 The band’s last album, What The World Needs Now, released in 2015, stands comparison with the timeless Metal Box, unveiled in 1979.

 Today, John Lydon remains the difference between punk rock and punk.
 Punk rock is a sound, and an industry worth millions of dollars.
-Punk is something starker, less likeable, and much more rare.
+Punk is something starker, less likable, and much rarer.
 It is something that is in his blood, as well as, you imagine, a thing that makes a terrible racket in his head.

 And it will take more than a turn as a pantomime dame on a panel in Los Angeles to change that.